 - How much are clients involved in the whole process?

-- How long will it take to see results from the strategy or campaign?
+- The time it will take to see results from the strategy or campaign.

 - How do you handle a strategy or campaign that performs below expectations?